 Doors and windows

 There’s nothing more important for a house that connects its outdoor space with indoors that doors and windows.
+Windows are like the eyes of the house, and they are an integral part of the quality home design.
 Big windows that let in a lot of lights will make you feel like you are on the outside even when on the inside, and even when the weather conditions don’t allow you to spend time outside.